 A new year — a new challenge!
 Stop Doing!

 What do you not have time for because you have too much on your plate?
 What new habits have crept in?
 Let the following list inspire you to change it up.
-Before you ask others to stop doing, reflect on your own actions and stop what doesn’t serve you.
+Before you ask others to give something up, reflect on your own actions and reconsider what doesn’t serve you.
 And as you implement these, marvel at what opportunities present themselves along the way.

 1. Don’t spend so much time indoors.
 Establish a baseline to go outside and then up your game.